helpkoki/CLockIN/README.md

 We welcome contributions from the community!
 Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## Contact
 For any questions or feedback, feel free to contact us at [email@example.com](mailto:email@example.com).